sonalranjit/sonalranjit/content/projects/rinex-reader.md

 \[PR=\sqrt{(X_s - X_r)^2 + (Y_s - Y_r)^2 + (Z_s - Z_r)^2} + c(t_r - t_s)\]
 $$

-*PR* is the pseudorange between the satellite and the receiver, it canbe likened to the geometric range, plus a correction in the time domain.
-The square root term is the geometric range from satellite to receiver, where terms with a subscript "s" are satellite cooridantes, and the terms with a subscript "r" are the receiver coordinates.
-The coordinates are asssumed to be in the same coordinate system.
+*PR* is the pseudorange between the satellite and the receiver, it can be likened to the geometric range, plus a correction in the time domain.
+The square root term is the geometric range from satellite to receiver, where terms with a subscript "s" are satellite coordinates, and the terms with a subscript "r" are the receiver coordinates.
+The coordinates are assumed to be in the same coordinate system.
 The three receiver coordinates are part of what the least square adjustment attempted to estimate. *c* is the speed of light in meters per second and was provided in the ICD.
-The variable *t_r* is the time offset on the receiver, and is another paramter that must be solved for, finally *t_s* is the satellite vehicle offset, and provides a small error that must be compensated for.
+The variable *t_r* is the time offset on the receiver, and is another parameter that must be solved for, finally *t_s* is the satellite vehicle offset, and provides a small error that must be compensated for.

-Once the model has been chosen, it must be paramterized, that is observables, unknowns, and constants must be chosen.
+Once the model has been chosen, it must be parameterized, that is observables, unknowns, and constants must be chosen.

 The observables were chosen to be the pseudoranges *(PR)*, they form a vector of observables *l* seen below